EgoNormia

 Acknowledgements

 This research was supported in part by Other Transaction award HR00112490375 from the U.S. Defense Advanced Research Projects Agency (DARPA) Friction for Accountability in Conversational Transactions (FACT) program.
 We thank Google Cloud Platform and Modal Platform for their credits.
-We thank feedback from Yonatan Bisk and members of the SALT lab at Stanford University.
-The authors thank Leena Mathur and Su Li for their help in collecting out-of-domain robotics videos.
+We thank feedback from Yonatan Bisk at CMU, members of the SALT lab and Dorsa Sadigh at Stanford University.
+The authors thank Leena Mathur and Su Li at CMU for their help in collecting out-of-domain robotics videos.

 References